kratisto/docs/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.it-it.md

 If you already have an instance, you can proceed to the next step.

-#### From the Horizon interface

-Once you are connected, make sure you choose the proper work zone.
+Log into the [Horizon interface](https://horizon.cloud.ovh.net/auth/login/) and ensure that you are in the correct region.
+You can verify this on the top left corner.

 ![region](images/region2021.png){.thumbnail}